-25. State of Delaware Assessment of Commercial and Industrial Recycling Activity, Final Report, July 2006, prepared for DSWA by DSM Environmental Services, Inc.
+^{1.} State of Delaware Assessment of Commercial and Industrial Recycling Activity, Final Report, July 2006, prepared for DSWA by DSM Environmental Services, Inc.

-26. Evaluation of Enhanced Residential Waste and Recyclables Collection and Processing in New Castle County.
+^{2.} Evaluation of Enhanced Residential Waste and Recyclables Collection and Processing in New Castle County.
 Final Report.
 October 15, 2003.
 Table 3.
 Estimating Participation at Recycle Delaware Drop-offs.

-27. Ibid.
+^{3.} Ibid.
 On average New Castle County households drove 52 miles out of their way annually to drop off recyclables.

-28. Rate as of December 2009.
+Rate as of December 2009.
 Rate does not cover the full cost of service.

-29. October 2009.
+^{5.} October 2009.

-The largest barriers to further increases in household participation in recycling are cost and convenience.
-Roughly 7 percent of Delaware households are assumed to pay directly for curbside collection (see Table 2-2).
-The highest participation rates found in curbside recycling programs are where households are offered both refuse and recycling service on the same day, with limited special set-out requirements (i.e. single stream, one cart).
+service on the same day, with limited special set-out requirements (i.e. single stream, one cart).
 This parallel system (e.g. refuse and recycling service are provided by the same collection method, either both at the curb, or both at a drop-off facility) is the most convenient and enables most households to participate.